-Also known as the True Dwarf Boxwood, this versatile English evergreen is the most popular and widely grown cultivar of all the boxwood shrubs.
+Also known as the True Dwarf Boxwood, the versatile English Boxwood Shrub is the most popular and widely grown cultivar of all the boxwood shrubs.
 Because of its slow-growing nature, this shrub remains low and compact, presenting a wide range of uses for any landscaping design.
-This dense shrub's shape is naturally rounded and is surprisingly soft to the touch.
-Bright green leaves that are round and glossy are tightly packed onto each thin branch, making the English Boxwood's foliage practically impenetrable.
+This dense shrub's shape is naturally rounded and is surprisingly soft to the touch, too.

-English Boxwood responds well to pruning and can be sheared into any desired form, including topiaries and even bonsai art.
+Plus, it's super versatile.
+English Boxwoods respond well to pruning and can be sheared into any desired form, including topiaries and even bonsai art.
 This low-growing hedge is ideal for edging and borders along pathways or around flower beds and can be grown in a container for deck or patio décor.
-Group it with other landscape accents.
-Our Red Knockout Rose Trees stand out in spectacular fashion when encircled by this brilliant compact hedge.
-It looks magnificent bordering a walkway or driveway.
-Their fine attributes earned the English Boxwood top honors, which is why you'll find this evergreen rubbing elbows with royalty in select palace gardens around England.

-Just imagine all the ways you can grow this shrub!
-You can get started quickly!
-Order today and we'll ship it out the next business day.
+Just imagine all the ways you can grow this shrub - and you can get started quickly.
+Order today for your own English Boxwood!

 Planting & Care

-Watering: Water the English Boxwood deeply to ensure the roots are getting adequate moisture.
-The soil should stay moist but not saturated as this can lead to root rot.
-Once it has established it will need a weekly watering during periods of drought or extreme heat.
+2. Watering: Water the English Boxwood deeply to ensure the roots are getting adequate moisture (generally one or two waterings per week will suffice).
+Once it has established, it will need a weekly watering during periods of drought or extreme heat.

-Pruning: These plants are slow growers, only reaching an overall size of 2-4’ around.
-If left unpruned, they will grow into little tufts that look like clouds.
-They can be pruned into any shape and are great for a formal hedge.
-Pruning should be done after the last frost for the season so that no new growth is damaged by frost.
+4. Pruning: These plants are slow growers, so if left unpruned, they will grow into neat tufts of green naturally.
+However, they can be pruned into any shape - pruning should be done after the last frost for the season so that no new growth is damaged by frost.